mccrowjp/rRNA_pipeline/README.md

 # rRNA_pipeline
-### Pipeline for read filtering, swarm OTU clustering, and taxonomic classification for ssu-rRNA
+#### Pipeline for read filtering, swarm OTU clustering, and taxonomic classification for ssu-rRNA

+* Actively under development, not all features are functional yet.

 Usage
 -----